 But here’s the most important message: The partner we need most now is you.
 While government and non-profits can work together to achieve great things, it is the citizens that truly drive our initiative to re-tree our beautiful city.
 Join us, meet our supporters, become a supporter yourself—plant a tree and watch it grow.

 The tree report card rates Washington, D.C.’s urban forest based on four metrics: Tree Coverage, Tree Health, Tree Planting and Tree Protection.
 Each metric is assigned a numeric score and grade, and an overall grade is determined by averaging the individual metrics.
-Details on grading is explained in the appendix on page 14.
+Details on grading is explained in the appendix below.

 Tree Coverage: A